TommyJD93/Notes/Network Programming/Sockets.md

 - Send and receive data
 - Close connection

-I'd like to mention also the five steps of the client, pointing out that: the first two are the same of the server, while the third and fourth step of the server are skipped by the client that jumps directly at step five (obviously the client will not accept a connection, but it will try to **establish** a connection).<br>
+I'd like to mention also the five steps of the client, pointing out that: the first two are the same of the server, but then rather than binding the socket the client just attempt to connect to the given IP address (basically it skips the step three and four of the server).<br>
 Here is the list of the client's steps:
 - Initialize the socket
 - Create the socket